fnalways/terminus-docs/docs/developer/develop/advanced/secret.md

 In an app, it's often necessary to save some important user information, such as `passwords` and `Access Tokens` for external systems. **Olares** provides a unified **Vault**, based on **Infisical**, to securely store various keys.

 To retrieve this information, the app only needs a simple application for API access permission.
-This can be done by adding a `sysData` permission to the [OlaresManifest.yaml](../package/manifest.md#sysdata) in **TAC**.
+This can be done by adding a `sysData` permission to the [OlaresManifest.yaml](../package/manifest.md#sysdata) in the application chart.

 ```yaml
 permission: